WebberZone/knowledgebase/readme.txt

 Tags: knowledge base, knowledgebase, FAQ, frequently asked questions, support, documentation Requires at least: 5.6
 Tested up to: 5.9
-Requires PHP: 7.0
+Requires PHP: 7.1
-Stable tag: 2.0.1
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quickly and efficiently create a highly-flexible knowledge base or FAQ on your WordPress blog.
+Fastest way to create a highly-flexible multi-product knowledge base on you WordPress site.

 == Description ==

-As the name suggests, [Knowledge Base](https://webberzone.com/plugins/knowledgebase/) will allow you to create a knowledge base / FAQ section on your WordPress blog.
+[Knowledge Base](https://webberzone.com/plugins/knowledgebase/) is an easy to use WordPress plugin that allows you to create a knowledge base / FAQ section on your WordPress blog.

+This is perfect if you have single or multiple products and want a single knowledge base with little effort.

 The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
-It's designed to be very easy to install and use out of the box and I'll be adding more features into the core and as addons.
+It's designed to be very easy to install and use out of the box.

+You can view a [live demo of my own knowledge base](https://webberzone.com/support/knowledgebase/).

 = Terminology =

-**Articles**: The plugin uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin (but why would you?!)
+* **Articles**: A custom post type `wz_knowledgebase` is used to store all the knowledge base articles
-**Sections**: It also uses a custom taxonomy ( `kbcategory` ) to automatically draw up the knowledge base.
-You will need at least one category in order to display the knowledge base.
+* **Sections**: A custom taxonomy ( `kbcategory` ) used to create the knowledge base.
+You will need *at least one category* in order to display the knowledge base.
 These categories can be added under *Knowledge Base > Sections*
-**Tags**: Additionally you can use tags ( `kbtags` ) can also be used for each knowledge base article.
+* **Tags**: Additionally you can use tags ( `kbtags` ) can also be used for each knowledge base article.

 = Main features =

 * Supports unlimited knowledge bases using different sections with unlimited nested levels
 * Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
 * Customizable permalinks: Archives are enabled so your knowledge base can be viewed at `/knowledgebase/` automatically on activation.
 You can change this in the Settings page
-* Shortcodes: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing.
-For other shortcodes check the FAQ below
+* Shortcode: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing.
+For other shortcodes, check the FAQ
-* Gutenberg blocks: The knowledge base and the alerts are available as blocks.
-Find them by typing `kb` or `knowledge base`
+* Gutenberg block: You can display the knowledge base using a block.
+Find it by typing `kb` or `knowledge base` when adding a new block
 * Breadcrumbs: Default templates include breadcrumbs.
 Alternatively, use functions or shortcode to display this where you want
 * Widgets: WZKB Articles, WZKB Sections and WZKB Breadcrumbs
 * Inbuilt cache to speed up the display of your knowledge base articles